Iraq country brief

 System of Government

 Iraq is a federal constitutional democracy.
 The Head of State is the President.
 The Head of Government is the Prime Minister, who appoints the Council of Ministers (Cabinet).
-The Prime Minister or a minister do not have to be an elected member of the Council of Representatives (CoR), the unicameral legislature, but the CoR must approve their nominations.
+The Prime Minister and ministers do not have to be elected members of the Council of Representatives (CoR), the unicameral legislature, but the CoR must approve their nominations.
 Ministers must forgo their CoR seats to serve in Cabinet.
 The Iraqi people elect the 329 members of the CoR through an open-list, proportional representation electoral process.
 Nine seats are set aside for representation of Iraqi minorities.
-Members serve four year terms.
+Members serve four-year terms.
 The Constitution sets a quota of 25 per cent of seats in the CoR to be held by women.

 During late 2013 and 2014, the terrorist organisation Da'esh seized territory in west and northwest Iraq, including the city of Mosul.
 While it controlled territory, Da'esh systematically persecuted ethnic and religious minorities, and committed abuses against vulnerable groups including women and children.
 On 9 December 2017, then-Prime Minister Haider al-Abadi announced the defeat of Da'esh in Iraq.

-Despite the territorial defeat of Da'esh in Iraq and Syria, the Global Coalition continues to work, at the request of the Government of Iraq, to build the capacity of the Iraqi Security Forces to combat the threat posed by remnants of Da'esh.
+Despite the territorial defeat of Da'esh in Iraq and Syria (announced by the Syrian Democratic Forces in March 2019), the Global Coalition continues to work, at the request of the Government of Iraq, to support the Iraqi Security Forces to combat the threat posed by remnants of Da'esh.
 See 'Australian Assistance' below for more information on Australia's contribution to the Coalition.

 The Australian Government advises Australians not to travel to Iraq.
 Due to the security situation, consular assistance is extremely limited within Iraq.
 See travel advice for Iraq.